DHTMLX/scheduler-docs/data/api/refs/scheduler.md

 - api/scheduler_first_hour_config.md - sets the minimum value for the hour scale (Y-Axis)
 - api/scheduler_fix_tab_position_config.md - moves views' tabs from the left to the right side
 - api/scheduler_full_day_config.md - enables setting of the event's duration to the full day
+- api/scheduler_header_config.md - provides a layout-like configuration for the scheduler header (navigation panel)
 - api/scheduler_highlight_displayed_event_config.md - specifies whether events retrieved by the showEvent method should be highlighted while displaying
 - api/scheduler_hour_date_config.md - sets the time format of Y-Axis.
 Also used in the default event and lighbox  templates for setting the time part.
 - api/scheduler_hour_size_px_config.md - sets the height of an hour unit in pixels